NuGet/docs.microsoft.com-nuget/docs/consume-packages/Finding-and-Choosing-Packages.md

   ![Screenshot that shows Download statistics on a package's page.](media/Finding-03-Downloads.png)

   Select **Full stats** next to **Downloads** to see a page that shows package downloads for the past six weeks by version number.
-Packages that more developers are actively using are typically better choices.
+Versions that more developers are using are typically better choices.

 - The **Used By** tab on the package page shows the top five most popular nuget.org packages and GitHub repositories that depend on this package.
 Packages and repos that depend on this package are called *dependents*.
 Dependent packages and repos can be seen as endorsing this package, because they chose to trust and depend on it.